 - Ability (and willingness) to Surrender

 These qualities encompass a very narrow, very one dimensional and diminishing perspective of femininity.

-Yet when these are all that women feel they’re able to express, what happens to all her other expressions?
-The passion, the anger, the intensity and the strength, for example?
+Yet when these are all women feel they’re able to express, what happens to her other expressions?
+The passion, the anger, the intensity, and the strength, for example?

 What is wounded feminine energy?

 Wounded feminine energy is a state where innate feminine qualities are suppressed or distorted.

 Innate, or raw feminine qualities may be –